Hugo Martínez (police officer)

 General Hugo Rafael Martínez Poveda (16 October 1941 – 22 March 2020) was a Colombian police general.
 He was assigned the new commander of the Search Bloc, a unit of the National Police of Colombia assembled by President Virgilio Barco Vargas in 1986; he was tasked with the sole objective of the apprehension of drug lord Pablo Escobar and his associates.

+His son, Lieutenant Hugo Martínez Bolivar, Jr. (1969–2003), was involved in Escobar's death by locating his hideout in the Los Olivos neighborhood and leading the troops alongside Police Lt.
+Col. Hugo Aguilar.
+The younger Martínez had announced that Escobar was shot three times in the back, leg, and right temple from an AR-15 fired by Sgt.
+Jorge Armando Guerrero Pasichana (who was killed in 1995).

 Martínez retired to the city of Bogotá in 1999 after 40 years of service with the National Police of Colombia.
+His son, Martínez Jr., was killed in a traffic accident in 2003.
 On 22 March 2020, Martínez died, suffering a heart attack while hospitalized.
-His son, Lieutenant Hugo Martínez Bolivar, Jr. (1969–2003), was involved in Escobar's death by locating his hideout in the Los Olivos neighborhood and leading the troops alongside Police Lt.
-Col. Hugo Aguilar.
-Martínez had announced that Escobar was shot three times in the back, leg, and right temple from an AR-15 fired by Sgt.
-Jorge Armando Guerrero Pasichana (who was killed in 1997).
-Martínez's son was killed in a traffic accident in 2003.